KitSutliff/capstone/README.md

-Project Proposal - Kit Sutliff
+Project Overview - Kit Sutliff

-Learning Goals
-    Simple analysis and visualization using industry standard tools

-Description
-     Users will be able to input the 'works cited' sections from multiple books using BibTex and the app will create a visualization of which shared sources accross books and which sources are unique to each book
+Project Goals:

+Prototype a tool that would allow a researcher to input a data set containing two lists and see, at a glance,       how many elements are shared across both list and how many are unique to each list.

+One example of a use for a tool like this would be to input the lists of subscribers to two separate youtube       content creators.
+The researcher would be able to quickly determine the extent to which their audience is shared   and which creator has the most unique users.

+Description:

+Users are able to input two lists.
+The app will automatically generate a color coded bar chart compairing the    two lists by volume.
+A user can click a button and the app will automatically filter all common elements out     of each list into a third list which is also color coded and animatied on the chart.

-Tech Stack
+Tech Stack:

 HTML
 CSS
 Javascript
 D3
-    BibTex
-    Google Books
 Flask
 Heroku

-Features
+Features:
-    1) Users input a data set of a sources and and their citations.
+1) Users input a data set containing two lists.
     The program analyzes the sources and outputs two lists:
-            -citations are shared between the sources
+        - elements that are shared between the sources
-            -citations unique to each source
+        - elements that are unique to each list

-    2) Visualization of shared versus unique soruces.
+2) Visualization of elements shared across both lists versus those unique to each list.

-    3) Stretch goal: Users can save and export their data sets/visualizations.

-    3) Stretch goal: Visualized timeline of sources.

-    4) Stretch Goal: Visualization of sources ranked by frequency of use within a set of books.